Colorado Medicaid Definition

 What Defines “Assets”

-It’s vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
-This is because Colorado has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
-During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.
+It’s vital that one does not give away assets or sell them for less than fair market value during the 60-months (5 years) immediately preceding one’s Medicaid application.
+This is because Colorado has a Medicaid Look-Back Period in which Medicaid checks all past asset transfers to ensure none were transferred for less than their worth.
+If they were, it is assumed it was done to meet Medicaid’s asset limit.
+Violating the look-back period results in a penalty period of Medicaid ineligibility.

 Qualifying When Over the Limits